neochiken/Merethic/README.md

 If the documentation provided does not provide you with an answer, of if you just want to chat and hang out, feel free to join our discord (link below).

 ## Asking for support in Discord
-If you want to ask for support in Discord, grab the "$GAME" role in onboarding or in "Channels & Roles" at the top of the channel list.
+If you want to ask for support in Discord, grab the "Merethic" role in onboarding or in "Channels & Roles" at the top of the channel list.
 Before asking your question, please use the discord search function and check pinned messages in relevant channels.

 Still haven't found an answer to your problem?